immutant/lein-immutant/README.md

    `~/.lein/immutant/current`.
 If this link is present (and points to a valid Immutant install), you won't need to set `$IMMUTANT_HOME`

-* `lein immutant overlay [layer [version]]` - downloads and overlays a version of layer onto the currenty installed Immutant.
+* `lein immutant overlay [feature-set [version]]` - downloads and overlays a feature set onto the currenty installed Immutant.
 If it can't find an Immutant install (either via the `current` link or `$IMMUTANT_HOME`), it will download and install the latest incremental build first.
-Currently, the only supported layer is 'torquebox'.
+Currently, the only supported feature set is 'torquebox'.
 The version defaults to the latest incremental, but can also be any recent build number from http://torquebox.org/2x/builds/.